-To avoid admitting such applicants, DHA shall examine the activity of all adult members of the applicant's family for a period up to seven years prior to the date of the admission into the program, unless specified otherwise below.
+To avoid admitting such applicants, DHA shall examine the activity of all adult members of the applicant's family, prior to the date of the admission into the program, as shown in the table below.
 DHA shall take reasonable steps to ensure that neither the applicant nor any member of the applicant's family who will be included on the lease:

-- is currently using illegal drugs or has a history of engaging in the illegal use of controlled substances in the past five years.
+- a. is currently using illegal drugs or has a history of engaging in the illegal use of controlled substances in the past five years.
 This requirement may be waived if the applicant demonstrates to DHA's satisfaction that they no longer engage in the illegal use of the controlled substance(s).
 This waiver or five-year time period may not be available to individuals engaged in selling, producing or manufacturing illegal substances.
-Applicants with felonies for selling, producing or manufacturing illegal substances will generally not be approved for admissions, except as provided below. - 2. has a history of criminal activity involving crimes of violence to persons, with the exception of sex crimes, or property and/or other criminal acts that would adversely affect the health, safety, or welfare of other residents or DHA personnel in the past five years. - has a history of sex crimes and/or sex crimes against a person and felony crimes against children.
-Applicants with such convictions will generally not be approved for admission, except as provided below. - 4. has a felony conviction for arson.
-Applicants with such convictions will generally not be approved for admission, except as provided below. - 5. has a conviction of homicide or kidnapping.
-Applicants with such convictions will generally not be approved for admission, except as provided below. - 6. has a history of incarceration, parole or probation for drug-related crimes, violent crimes, or crimes that threaten the health, safety and/or general well-being of the community in the past five years. - 7. has a conviction of manufacturing or producing methamphetamine on the premises of any HUD-assisted housing.
-HUD regulations require that DHA permanently bar any individual with such a conviction.
+Applicants with felonies for selling, producing or manufacturing illegal substances will generally not be approved for admissions, except as provided below. - b. has a history of criminal activity involving crimes of violence to persons, with the exception of sex crimes, or property and/or other criminal acts that would adversely affect the health, safety, or welfare of other residents or DHA personnel in the past five years. - c. has a history of sex crimes and/or sex crimes against a person and felony crimes against children.
+Applicants with such convictions will generally not be approved for admission, except as provided below. - d. has a felony conviction for arson.
+Applicants with such convictions will generally not be approved for admission, except as provided below.